evg-cv/ImageNumber/README.md

 ## Overview

-This project is to extract the necessary information in the image and save the image in the new path, where the name of new path is matched with name and number in OCR csv file.
+This project is to extract the necessary information in the image and save the image in the new path.
 In this project, Google Vision API is used to get the OCR result.
-Moreover, the images are rotated to make the gray part with number and name vertical while running this project.

 ## Structure

 - src

-    * The source code to process csv file
     * The source code to receive the OCR result and process it to extract the necessary information

 - utils

-    * credential: The authorization key file(.json) used to get the OCR result from Google Vision API
+    * credential: The key for Google Vision API
     * The source code to manage folder and file functionality
-    * The source code to adjust the tilted image

 - app